 Follow up plans

 A referral to a dietician and exercise physiologist is strongly recommended.
 The GP usually refers patients in their local area and this is part of the health care plan.
-Please select a dietician who is part of OSSANZ (Obesity Surgical Society of Australia and New Zealand) whenever possible.
+Please select a dietician who is part of ANZMOSS (Australia and New Zealand Metabolic and Obesity Surgery Society) whenever possible.

 Follow up with the surgeon is recommended for the first 6-12 months.
 However due to various limitations (geographical location and time), follow up can be done over the phone or emails.
 If there are any concerns or problems, follow up must be done in person.